cloudsolver/aws-saa/atoms/Route 53.md

 - Weighted Routing Policy
 	- Routes to multiple resources based on specified weights.
 - Failover Routing Policy
 	- Routes to primary resource, then fails over to secondary resource if health deteriorates.
-High availability with an active-passive architecture. #availability
+High availability with an active-passive architecture. #resilient
 	- Create a Failover group within the records with the same name.
 Use a primary and secondary resources for the failover.
 "You must create one primary and one secondary failover record."
 - Latency Based Routing Policy
 	- By using `latency records` it routes to primary resources, then switches to secondary resource if the latency criteria is not met.
 Typically, useful when multiple regions have hosted the resources.